 Due to the complexities of her cases, Rebecca frequently represents clients in proceedings involving multiple parties, fact-finding hearings and appeals.
 She works closely with barristers and QCs both in Birmingham and London and regularly instructs experts to provide blood, alcohol, drug and hair strand test reports, psychiatric assessments and independent social work reports.

 She offers clients the benefit of her first class litigation background, yet is also a keen advocate in moving families forward using binding, swift and cost-effective alternatives to the traditional Court route.
 Rebecca is one of only a handful of solicitors nationally to have resolved a protracted and difficult case involving children by way of private arbitration.

 Having been divorced with young children herself (and now navigating life as part of a blended family), Rebecca understands the difficulties faced by clients during family breakdown.
 She builds relationships with clients quickly, offering robust legal and practical advice in a cost-effective, constructive and compassionate way.

 She is praised by clients for her responsiveness and down to earth approach.
 Her clients range from stay at home parents to professionals, business owners and high net worth individuals.

 Training & Employment

 Rebecca studied Law at the University of Hull and obtained a Post Graduate Diploma in Law from the College of Law (Chester).
-She has practised law in Birmingham since 2002, having originally trained and qualified as a commercial litigation solicitor with an international law firm.
+Rebecca led the opening of the firm’s office in Birmingham where she has practised law since 2002.
+She originally trained and qualified as a commercial litigation solicitor with an international law firm.
 With a first-class grounding in business law, Court proceedings and alternative dispute resolution, Rebecca later re-trained as a family solicitor at a Top 40 national law firm.